yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/02_Hard_Part/14_Functions.lhs" class="cut">02_Hard_Part/<strong>14_Functions.lhs</strong></a>

-In Haskell you can simplify function definition by η-reducing them.
+In Haskell you can simplify function definitions by η-reducing them.
 For example, instead of writing:

 ~~~~~~ {.haskell}